alcalbg/how-to-compile-linux-kernel/README.md

 $ sudo make install
 ```

-The command will install the files below in the /boot/ directory.
+The command will install the files below in the /boot/ directory:
 ```
-vmlinuz-5.16.3
+vmlinuz-5.16.5
-initramfs-5.16.3.img
+initramfs-5.16.5.img
-System.map-5.16.3
+System.map-5.16.5
 ```

 Optional, configure GRUB to remeber the last Kernel selected.
 Open `/etc/default/grub` and put the following in: